dotnet/docs/docs/core/extensions/configuration-providers.md

 From the <xref:Microsoft.Extensions.Configuration.IConfigurationBuilder> instance, after configuration providers have been added you can call <xref:Microsoft.Extensions.Configuration.IConfigurationBuilder.Build?displayProperty=nameWithType> to get the <xref:Microsoft.Extensions.Configuration.IConfigurationRoot> object.
 The configuration root represents the root of a configuration hierarchy.
 Sections from the configuration can be bound to instances of option objects, and later provided as <xref:Microsoft.Extensions.Options.IOptions%601> through dependency injection.

-The following code builds the root, binds a configuration section to a [record type](../../csharp/whats-new/csharp-9.md#record-types), and prints the bound values to the console window:
+The following code builds the configuration root, binds a section to the `TransientFaultHandlingOptions` [record type](../../csharp/whats-new/csharp-9.md#record-types), and prints the bound values to the console window:

 :::code language="csharp" source="snippets/configuration/console-json/Program.cs" range="26-33":::